richabh456/freeCodeCamp/guide/english/algorithms/flood-fill/index.md

 The problem is pretty simple and usually follows these steps:

-  1. Take the position of the starting point.
+  1. Take the position from the starting point.
   2. Decide whether you want to go in 4 directions (**N, S, W, E**) or 8 directions (**N, S, W, E, NW, NE, SW, SE**).
   3. Choose a replacement color and a target color.
   4. Travel in those directions.